Language selection

 Health Beyond seeks to stimulate and support the research and development of innovative medical technologies and treatment methods in Canada.
 One way we do so is through different collaborations and competitive processes.

 An example of a capacity-building activity under Health Beyond is the Deep Space Healthcare Challenge co-run with Impact Canada.
-This Challenge supports the development of technologies that can assist health workers in detecting or diagnosing medical conditions in remote communities.
+This Challenge supported the development of technologies that can assist health workers in detecting or diagnosing medical conditions in remote communities.
 Eventually, these technologies could assist astronauts on long-duration space missions.

 3. Demonstration and deployment